 Annual Fee: $795 (I know, this is super high, I'll speak to this below!)

-Why I'd Consider This Card
+Why I'd Get This Card

 Chase is the easiest bank to figure out credit card points and how you transfer them to partners to book free travel.
 Chase is the only bank that you can direct transfer points to Southwest AND United (no other banks directly transfer to either!
 Although there are creative ways to book United flights with other banks, through partner airlines (like Air Canada who is in the same air alliance)